 This cold soup originates in southern Spain, a hot and dry region called Andalusia.
-This recipe for gazpacho Andaluz is as simple and authentic as it gets, resulting in a silky smooth and delicious cold gazpacho.
+It's as simple and authentic as it gets, resulting in a silky smooth and delicious cold gazpacho.

 During the hot weather, do what the Spaniards do and make a batch of gazpacho and keep it in a glass pitcher in the refrigerator for whenever you need a cool drink.